zbabtkis/webdlmon/README.md

 Contributing
 ------------
-Go ahead and fork this project so we can make this application more robust and adaptable together!
+Fork and submit a pull request if you have any contributions that will make this application more useful and flexible for everyone.